Bruce County: Land disputes

 In July 2021, the Ontario Superior Court dismissed the first two claims, but upheld the third.
 It deferred the question of liability with respect to municipal defendants for a subsequent hearing.
 An appeal has been filed with respect to the dismissals.
 Settlements on municipal liability have since been reached with Bruce County and Saugeen Shores.

 The Saugeen First Nation is pursuing separate litigation relating to the determination of the actual reserve boundary.
 Treaty 72 had originally provided for the following reservation of land:

 A dispute has arisen because the original survey of Amabel Township appears to be at variance with the treaty's specifications, with the eastern limit being drawn at 8 miles from the western limit, instead of the 9½ stated.
 The matter had been partially resolved some years earlier, with certain lands running from Sauble Beach down to Southampton reverting to the reserve.
 However, another part of the public beach in Sauble Beach, approximately 2 km in length, is still in dispute.
 The matter has been in protracted litigation, with separate claims being filed in 1990 by the federal government and in 1995 by the First Nation.
 An attempted settlement, arising from mediation overseen by the former Supreme Court of Canada justice Ian Binnie, collapsed in 2014.
 The case hearing began in November 2021.
 In the meantime, some friction has occurred between the First Nation and local authorities over maintenance work being undertaken on the local dunes.

 The southern portion of Sauble Beach, known as Sauble Park, is within the limits of the reserve.
 As of 2018, beach parking is no longer available there, in line with what is already the case at Wasaga Beach and Grand Bend.

+In April 2023, the Ontario Superior Court ruled that the entire portion of the fish landing ground fronting on Lake Huron that was reserved from surrender in Treaty 72, being the substantial part of Sauble Beach, continues to be part of the Saugeen reserve, and no third parties have an interest in any part of it.
+A proposal to allow a life interest to the private landowners being displaced is currently under consideration by the court.
+The Town of South Bruce Peninsula subsequently announced that it would take the case to the Ontario Court of Appeal.